Shaquill Griffin: 2018

-Shaquill was reunited with his twin brother Shaquem Griffin in the 2018 season, as Shaquem was drafted by the Seahawks in the fifth round (141st overall) of the 2018 NFL Draft on April 28, 2018.
+Shaquill was reunited with his twin brother Shaquem Griffin in the 2018 season, as Shaquem was drafted by the Seahawks in the fifth round (141st overall) of the 2018 NFL draft on April 28, 2018.

-On September 17, 2018, Griffin notched two interceptions and three pass deflections against Chicago Bears quarterback Mitchell Trubisky in a 17-24 road loss at Soldier Field.
+On September 17, 2018, Griffin notched two interceptions and three pass deflections against Chicago Bears quarterback Mitchell Trubisky in a 17–24 road loss at Soldier Field.
+In the 2018 season, Griffin had 62 total tackles, two interceptions, and eight passes defended in 16 games and starts.

 2019

-Griffin was named to the Pro Bowl on January 17, 2020 as an alternate.
+Griffin recorded 65 total tackles and 13 passes defended and 14 games and starts in the 2019 season.
+He was named to the Pro Bowl on January 17, 2020, as an alternate.

 2020

-In Week 3 against the Dallas Cowboys, Griffin recorded his first interception of the season (and since 2018) off a pass thrown by Dak Prescott during the 38–31 win.
+In Week 3 against the Cowboys, Griffin recorded his first interception of the season (and since 2018) off a pass thrown by Dak Prescott during the 38–31 win.

 In Week 4 against the Miami Dolphins, Griffin recorded another interception, this time thrown by Ryan Fitzpatrick, during the 31–23 win.

 In Week 15 against the Washington Football Team, Griffin intercepted a pass thrown by Dwayne Haskins during the 20–15 win, setting a single season career high with his third.
+In the 2020 season, Griffin had 63 total tackles, three interceptions, and 12 passes defended in 12 games and starts.

 Jacksonville Jaguars

 On March 17, 2021, Griffin signed a three-year, $44.5 million contract with the Jacksonville Jaguars.
+In the 2021 season, Griffin had 49 total tackles, seven passes defended, and one forced fumble in 14 games and starts.

 On October 26, 2022, Griffin was placed on injured reserve after suffering a back injury in Week 6.
+He appeared in and started five games.
+He had 29 total tackles and four passes defended.

 On March 8, 2023, Griffin was released by the Jaguars.

+Houston Texans

+On May 13, 2023, Griffin signed with the Houston Texans.
+He was released on November 29, 2023, after 10 games and six starts.

+Carolina Panthers

+On November 30, 2023, Griffin was claimed off waivers by the Carolina Panthers.

+Minnesota Vikings

+On March 19, 2024, Griffin signed with the Minnesota Vikings.

+Seattle Seahawks (second stint)

+On June 25, 2025, Griffin signed a one-year, $3 million contract with the Seattle Seahawks, the team who originally drafted him back in the 2017 NFL draft.
+He was released on August 27 and re-signed to the practice squad the next day.
+On September 11, Griffin was signed to the active roster.
+He was released on September 17, and re-signed to the practice squad.